 When your family member or close friend was unwell with COVID, you probably felt very anxious and worried about them.

-If a family or close friend with COVID had to stay self-isolate, it could have been very stressful for you because:
+If a family or close friend with COVID had to stay in hospital or self-isolate, it could have been very stressful for you because:

 - Your family or close friend was seriously unwell, and you were not be allowed to visit them